anshlabs716/anshlabs716/README.md

 * 🛠️ Freedom to modify
 * 📚 Learning from source code
 * 🤝 Collaboration
-* 🔒 User control
 * 🌎 Open development
 * 🧠 Sharing knowledge
+* 🔒 Greater user control

-But I also believe in **balance**.
+But I'm also realistic.

-Open source is awesome, but the goal isn't to replace every application I use with a FOSS alternative regardless of whether it's actually better.

-I care about using the **right tool for the job**.
+I don't reject software purely because it isn't open source.

+**The best tool is the one that works well for the job while respecting the user as much as possible.**

 ---